Conic bundle threefolds differing by a constant Brauer class and connections to rationality: Acknowledgements

 \section{Acknowledgements}

-The authors thank David Saltman for an intriguing question and helpful follow-up discussion that motivated this project, and Asher Auel for helpful conversations.
+We thank David Saltman for an intriguing question and helpful follow-up discussion that motivated this project, and Asher Auel, Brendan Hassett, and Olivier Wittenberg for helpful comments.
+We also thank the anonymous referees for their comments and corrections which have improved the paper.

 This material is based partially upon work supported by National Science Foundation grant DMS-1928930 while the last two authors were in residence at the Simons Laufer Mathematical Sciences Institute in Berkeley, California, during the Spring 2023 semester.
-S.F. was supported in part by the Hausdorff Research Institute for Mathematics, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2047/1 – 390685813.
-L.J. was supported in part by NSF MSPRF grant DMS-2202444.
+S.F. was supported in part by an AMS-Simons travel grant, NSF grant DMS-2607398, and by the Hausdorff Research Institute for Mathematics, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2047/1 – 390685813.
+L.J. was supported in part by NSF MSPRF grant DMS-2202444, NSF grant DMS-2501990, and gift SFI-MPS-TSM-00013959 from the Simons Foundation.
 S.S. was supported by the Dutch Research Council (NWO) grant OCENW.XL21.XL21.011.
 B.V. was supported in part by an AMS Birman Fellowship and NSF grant DMS-2101434.
-I.V. was supported in part by NSF grant DMS-2200655.
-For the purpose of open access, a CC BY public copyright license is applied to any Author Accepted Manuscript version arising from this submission.
+I.V. was supported in part by NSF grants DMS-2200655 and DMS-2338345.
+The computer algebra software \texttt{Magma}~\cite{Magma} was used to verify algebraic manipulations during proofs.
+For the purpose of open access, a CC BY-NC-ND public copyright license is applied to any Author Accepted Manuscript version arising from this submission.